Business Transformation Risks

 For example when involved in M&A, it’s only natural for attention to turn to what the new company will look like, what business improvements will come with the new assets and client base.
 It can be a complex task to piece together a comprehensive vision of how the new organisation will be structured; where the staff will be located and which staff will stay on and which will not.

 But to buy a company is also to buy its data.
 And buying data means you are buying past, present, and future data security problems.
 The economic impact of a transaction can shift dramatically if, after the deal is consummated, past or ongoing data breaches come to light.
 Greater attention has to be paid to a potential target’s cybersecurity efforts during their M&A due diligence process.

-Mitigate Third Party Risk
+Mitigate Business Transformation and Third Party Risks

 When organisations think about security, they most often think of securing their networks, software, and digital assets against cyber attacks and data breaches.
 But the supply chain (this could be a traditional manufacturer or service provider’s supply chain, or the “data supply chain” relied on by most large enterprises) is also vulnerable to security risks as has been seen in a litany of major data breaches via third parties.